Gulu University VC applauds NORPART Project team for achieving great over the years.

 A group photo of the Vice Chancellor, NORPART delegation and university management.

-While highlighting the achievements of the project, Dr. Olum said four (4) fully funded masters degrees were completed, Seven students (4 from Gulu University and 3 from Makerere) completed semester exchange at NMBU, Nine (9) students from NMBU participated in field courses at Gulu University and did field research in Adjumani district.
+While highlighting the achievements of the project, Prof. Darley Jose Kjosavik mentioned that four (4) fully funded masters students completed their degrees from the Norwegian University of Life Sciences (NMBU), Seven Ugandan students (4 from Gulu University and 3 from Makerere) completed semester exchange at NMBU, Nine (9) students from NMBU participated in field courses at Gulu University and did field research in Adjumani district.

 Assoc.
 Prof. Collins Okello, the Dean Faculty of Agriculture and Environment under which the project was executing its initiatives and activities was grateful for the successful collaboration established within the five years.
 He called upon the team to continue lobbying for funds to implement more projects in future.